dalealleshouse/software-simplicity/README.md

 > ### Axiom #1 of software engineering:
 >
-> Every programmer's primary goal should be to create the simplest possible
+> Every software professional's primary goal should be to create the simplest
-> software which solves the problem.
+> software possible.

-Unfortunately, this axiom is well known yet seldom fully understood.
-The goal of this piece is to cultivate complexity acumen.

 > ### Discussion Questions:
 >
+> Do you feel as if complexity is a rampant problem?
+If so, why?
+>
 > Do you feel that you have in-depth knowledge about software complexity and how
 > to manage it?
->
-> Where did you learn about software complexity?
+If so, what is the source of your knowledge.

 ## What is Complexity
 High Level Definition of Complexity: